udacity/nd063-c3-design-for-security-project-starter/README.md

 Capturing secret recipe files from the s3 bucket using stolen API keys.

 **_Deliverables for Exercise 3:_**
-- *E3T1_guardduty.png* - Screenshot of Guard Duty findings specific to the Exercise 3, Task 1 attack.
+- **E3T1_guardduty.png** - Screenshot of Guard Duty findings specific to the Exercise 3, Task 1 attack.
-- *E3T1.txt* - Answer to the questions at the end of Exercise 3, Task 1.
+- **E3T1.txt** - Answer to the questions at the end of Exercise 3, Task 1.
-- *E3T2_s3breach.png* - Screenshot showing the resulting breach after the brute force attack.
+- **E3T2_s3breach.png** - Screenshot showing the resulting breach after the brute force attack.
-- _Optional_ *Stand Out Exercise* - Screenshots showing attack attempts and monitoring or logs from the WAF showing blocked attempts.
+- _Optional_ **Task 3** - Screenshots showing attack attempts and monitoring or logs from the WAF showing blocked attempts.

-### Task 1: Brute force attack to exploit ssh ports facing the internet and an insecure configuration on the server
+### Task 1: Brute force attack to exploit SSH ports facing the internet and an insecure configuration on the server

-1. Log in to the attack simulation server using your ssh key pair.
+#### 1. Log in to the attack simulation server using your SSH key pair.
-2. Run this command to start a brute force attack against the application server.
-You will need the application serveri hostname for this.
+#### 2. Run the below commands to start a brute force attack against the application server.
+You will need the application server hostname for this.
 ```
+date
-hydra -l ubuntu -P rockyou.txt ssh://ec2-52-203-199-229.compute-1.amazonaws.com
+hydra -l ubuntu -P rockyou.txt SSH://ec2-52-203-199-229.compute-1.amazonaws.com
 ```

-You should see output similar to the following.
+You should see output similar to the following:

 ![Brute Force](starter/brute_force.png)

 Wait 10 - 15 minutes and check AWS Guard Duty.

-Answer the following questions:
+#### 3. Answer the following questions:
 1. What findings were detected related to the brute force attack?
-2. Take a screenshot of the guard duty findings specific to the attack.
+2. Take a screenshot of the Guard Duty findings specific to the attack.
 Title this screenshot E3T1_guardduty.png.
 3. Research the AWS Guard Duty documentation page and explain how GuardDuty may have detected this attack - i.e. what was its source of information?

 Submit text answers in E3T1.txt.

-*Deliverables:*
+**Deliverables:**
-- *E3T1_guardduty.png* - Screenshot of Guard Duty findings specific to the Exercise 3, Task 1 attack.
+- **E3T1_guardduty.png** - Screenshot of Guard Duty findings specific to the Exercise 3, Task 1 attack.
-- *E3T1.txt* - Answer to the questions at the end of Exercise 3, Task 1.
+- **E3T1.txt** - Answer to the questions at the end of Exercise 3, Task 1.

-## Task 2: Accessing secret recipe data file from S3
+### Task 2: Accessing Secret Recipe Data File from S3

 Imagine a scenario where API keys used by the application server to read data from S3 were discovered and stolen by the brute force attack.
 This provides the attack instance the same API privileges as the application instance.
 We can test this scenario by attempting to use the API to read data from the secrets S3 bucket.

-1. Run the following API calls to view and download files from the secret recipes S3 bucket.
+#### 1. Run the following API calls to view and download files from the secret recipes S3 bucket.
 You will need the name of the S3 bucket for this.

 ```
 # view the files in the secret recipes bucket